LOThekra/car-type-classifier/README.md

 # car-type-classifier
-A classifier that classify two types of car (Micro-SUV)
+A very simple classifier that classify two types of car (Micro-SUV).
+We collected the data 50 images for each label.

 It uses two models:
 - CNN